ldcc/om/README.md

 ### Object

-The very first step that is to defining a DTO database object to inherit the `PO` object:
+First step is to defined a DTO database object to inherit the `PO` object:

 ```kotlin
 data class Pet(